ki-tormenta/embree3Pathtracing3/embree-3.13.5/README.md

 The `rtcIntersect4/8/16` functions finds the closest hits for a ray packet of size 4, 8, or 16 (`rayhit` argument) with the scene (`scene` argument).
 The ray/hit input contains a ray packet and hit packet.
-See Section [rtcIntersect1] for a description of how to set up and trace rays.
+See Section [rtcIntersect1] for a description of how to set up and traceWithMulti rays.

 A ray valid mask must be provided (`valid` argument) which stores one